 Enjoying an active, engaged lifestyle is easier when you have an affordable plan in place for the future.
 Life Care at Abbey Delray in Palm Beach County is a smart plan for you and your families’ future.
 It combines independent living with lifetime access to top-notch health services at predictable monthly rates that are below market costs.
 It gives you the assurance that, should your needs ever change, you’ll be able to receive the care you need from people you trust — without leaving the community you love — our Life Care community in Delray Beach, FL.

-Plus, part of your entrance fee and ongoing monthly fees may be tax-deductible, and a portion of your entrance fee will always be refundable to you or your estate.
+Plus, part of your entrance fee and ongoing monthly fees may be tax-deductible.
 As with any financial decision, we recommend you consult your tax adviser about possible tax deductions with Life Care.